juncture-digital/juncture/docs/getting-started.md

 !> The editor works identically in either mode.
 One caution though - **try to avoid using both simultaneously as divergent edits may result in Github merge conflicts when saving.**

 An overview on using the Juncture Editor can be found [here](/tools/editor)

-# Creating an essay

-This section describes the steps typically performed in the creation of a Juncture essay.
-The steps described represent a logical progression from plain, unformatted text, to a completed visual essay with text formatting, interactive viewers, text-to-viewer interactions, headers and footers, and more.
-This is a conceptual workflow.
-All of these activities are actually optional and can be performed in any sequence.
-In practice the creation of an essay is often an iterative process where aspects of some steps are performed multiple times.

 ## Add Text